-welcome you with furnished bedrooms, but no refrigeration.
+Lewis Mountain Cabins & (Mile 57.5) welcome you with furnished bedrooms, but no refrigeration.
 Guests must bring their own cooking utensils and cooler for food.
 Units have private baths, lights, heat, towels and linen and there is a camp store that sells basic food items.
-The cabins are open from mid- to late-March though late November.
+Lewis is a pet-friendly facility.
+The cabins are open from mid-March though late November.